 Recommended for you: Best time to go trekking the mountain gorillas—month by month.

-Layer up: Avoid the bulky heavy clothing that takes up space.
+Layer up: Avoid the bulky, heavy clothing that takes up space.
 Bring lighter clothes that can layer up to stay warm.
-For example, instead of that bulky sweater, why not take a merino wool tank or tee layered with a lighter long-sleeved top.
+For example, instead of that bulky sweater, why not wear a Merino wool tank or tee with a lighter long-sleeved top?